Digital Regulation Platform

 Read »

-Elements of spectrum management for upcoming technologies
+Elements of spectrum management aspects relating to wireless broadband services and trends for upcoming technologies

-Elements of spectrum management for upcoming technologies
+Elements of spectrum management aspects relating to wireless broadband services and trends for upcoming technologies

 The need to manage spectrum at the national level The electromagnetic spectrum is a scarce resource that should be properly managed in order to provide the maximum social and economic benefits to society.
 Because the supply of usable spectrum is finite, its value is determined by the demand for any given frequency range.
 Balancing the spectrum demands of various applications is a key role for regulators.
 The implementation of an effective system of spectrum management includes several aspects, such as: Regulators can achieve these goals by implementing best practices in spectrum management, monitoring, and planning.
 Effective spectrum management considers the…